chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 > :choco-warning: **WARNING**
 >
-> If the scheduled start date/time of a Deployment is overridden using the [Run Now](#run-now) action, the new instance of the recurring Deployment will use the **scheduled** start date/time of the previous instance when calculating the next scheduled start date/time, **not** the date/time that the Deployment actually started.
+> If the scheduled start date/time of a Deployment Plan is overridden using the [Run Now](#run-now) action, the new instance of the recurring Deployment Plan will use the **scheduled** start date/time of the previous instance when calculating the next scheduled start date/time, **not** the date/time that the Deployment Plan actually started.
-> If you want to change the scheduled start date/time of the recurring Deployment, edit the Deployment while it is in the [Ready](#ready) state to ensure that future instances of the recurring Deployment will use that value when calculating the next scheduled date/time.
+> If you want to change the scheduled start date/time of the recurring Deployment Plan, edit the Deployment Plan while it is in the [Ready](#ready) state to ensure that future instances of the recurring Deployment Plan will use that value when calculating the next scheduled date/time.

 ### Cancel

 This action stops all future steps from being performed within a Deployment Plan.
 Any steps that are currently active will still be allowed to complete, but no further steps will occur.

-If a recurring Deployment is Cancelled from the [`Ready`](#ready) state, all future instances of the plan are also cancelled.
+If a recurring Deployment Plan is Cancelled from the [`Ready`](#ready) state, all future instances of the Deployment Plan are also cancelled.
-If you want to skip an iteration of a recurring Deployment, instead change its scheduled start time directly.
+If you want to skip an iteration of a recurring Deployment Plan, instead change its scheduled start time directly.

 ### Details

 This action opens up the details for the selected Deployment Plans, allowing the user to see the progress so far.
-For example: the currently active step, or which computers have picked up this step.
+For example: the currently active Deployment Step, or which computers have picked up this step.
 This view is useful for monitoring the progress in real time, as the details pages update automatically.

 ### Archive

-This action will mark any completed Deployment Plan as archived, and it will no longer be shown in the main Deployments screen of Chocolatey Central Management website.
-You can access archived Deployments from the `Deployments` page and clicking on the `View Archived Deployments` button.
+This action will mark any completed Deployment Plan as archived, and it will no longer be shown in the main Deployment Plans screen of Chocolatey Central Management website.
+You can access archived Deployment Plans from the `Deployment Plans` page and clicking on the `View Archived Deployment Plans` button.

 ### Export

 This action will export the details of the Deployment Plan to a `.json` file.
 The name of the new Deployment Plan will be the same as the original with some additional information added to the end.
-For example, if the original Deployment Plan was called `Install Papercut`, the name given to the exported Deployment would be `Install Papercut - Exported (19 Sept 2023 12:52:25)` where the timestamp is the current date time.
+For example, if the original Deployment Plan was called `Install Papercut`, the name given to the exported Deployment Plan would be `Install Papercut - Exported (19 Sept 2023 12:52:25)` where the timestamp is the current date time.

-## Deployment Status Notifications
+## Deployment Plan Status Notifications

 > :choco-info: **Note**
 >
 > Email notifications require that the Email / SMTP settings have been configured first.
 > If these settings have not been configured, email notifications will not be sent.

-### Deployment Completion Notifications
+### Deployment Plan Completion Notifications

 As of Chocolatey Central Management v0.11.0, all Deployment Plans will issue an email notification when they finish to the user that created the Deployment Plan.
 The email notification will indicate the status of the Deployment Plan, as well as linking back to the Deployment Plan details page for further information.

 ![Example email from Chocolatey Central Management for a successfully completed Deployment Plan, showing the status, start time, and finish time, as well as the Deployment Plan name and a link to the Deployment Plan details.](/assets/images/deployments/ccm-deployments-email-success.png)

-### Notification for Scheduled Deployments Unable to Start
+### Notification for Scheduled Deployment Plans Unable to Start

 As of Chocolatey Central Management v0.10.0, a scheduled Deployment Plan that fails to start will issue a push notification as well as an email notification to the user who initially created the Deployment Plan.